-Endometriosis, specifically the pain and fatigue it causes, shapes many women’s attitudes, states of mind, and personalities.
-Women will find themselves having to miss out on the day-to-day activities and events that normally, not only make them happy but also provide a healthy balance in their life.
-Also, because the pain and fatigue are real, it affects the brain and can change its functions.
-It is not uncommon for patients suffering from pain and fatigue to also battle with mental health disorders such as anxiety and depression.
+Endometriosis, specifically the pain and fatigue it causes, shapes many individuals' attitudes, states of mind, and personalities.
+Patients will find themselves having to miss out on the day-to-day activities and events that normally, not only make them happy but also provide a healthy balance in their life.
+Because the pain and fatigue are real, it affects the brain and can change its functions.
+It is not uncommon for patients suffering from pain and fatigue to also battle with mental health challenges such as anxiety and depression.
 These symptoms can cause a feeling of hopelessness that is unique to endometriosis patients.

-Many women can also find themselves feeling like they are not allowed to have any outward signs of their pain and suffering.
-They may give in to the taboos and negative connotations that surround the idea of painful periods that induce constant fatigue, and in turn, may block their pain despite the distress it causes them.
-These are the types of patients that will continue their day to day activities, while silently, suffering throughout the day, refusing to show any weakness.
-However, it is important to stress how strong woman suffering from endometriosis truly are.
-One’s symptoms should not be pushed to the side out of a fear that they make them inferior, or worse, are not real.
-These symptoms of pain, fatigue, and personality changes are your body’s way of saying that something is wrong, and it is important to listen and seek proper consultation.
+Patients can also find themselves feeling like they are not allowed to have any outward signs of their pain and suffering.
+They may give in to the taboos and negative connotations that surround the idea of painful periods that induce constant fatigue, and in turn, may block their pain despite the distress it causes.
+These patients may continue their day to day activities, while silently suffering throughout the day.
+However, it is important to stress that symptoms should not be pushed to the side.
+These symptoms of pain, fatigue, and personality changes are real and your body’s way of saying that something is wrong.
+It is important to listen and seek proper consultation.

 As Lagana et al., “Anxiety and depression in patients with endometriosis: impact and management challenges.”
 International Journal of Women’s Health, National Institute of Health, Pubmed.gov.
 May 16th, 2017.https://www.endonews.com/anxiety-and-depression-in-patients-with-endometriosis